 Popular Programs

-SLC offers a wide array of programs across various disciplines.
+SLC offers a broad range of programs in business, technology, health sciences, community services, and more, and many qualify eligible international graduates for the Post-Graduation Work Permit.
 Some of the most popular programs among international students include:

 Locations